toitware/ubx-message/README.md

 ## History
-This library is a parser of messages from these recievers.
+This library is a parser of messages from these receivers.
 The protocol was developed and improved over time.
 The parser was first written for Toit for M8 devices.
 Support for 6M (legacy) devices has been added later.